 The preparation of our consolidated financial statements in accordance with generally accepted accounting principles is based on the selection and application of accounting policies that require us to make significant estimates and assumptions about the effects of matters that are inherently uncertain.
-Many estimates and assumptions involved in the application of accounting principles have a material impact on reported financial condition and operating performance and on the comparability of such reported information over different reporting periods.
-Critical accounting estimates or assumptions are those where the nature of the estimates or assumptions is material due to the levels of subjectivity and judgment necessary to account for highly uncertain matters or the susceptibility of such matters to change, and the impact of the estimates and assumptions on financial condition or operating performance is material.
+Many estimates and assumptions involved in the application of accounting principles have a material impact on reported financial condition and operation performance and on the comparability of such reported information over different reporting accounting estimates or assumptions are those where the nature of the estimates or assumptions is material due to the levels of subjectivity and judgment necessary to account for highly uncertain matters or the susceptibility of such matters to change, and the impact of the estimates and assumptions on financial condition or operating performance is material.
 We consider the estimates and assumptions discussed below to be critical to the understanding of our financial statements.
 Actual results could differ from our estimates and assumptions, and any such differences could be material to our consolidated financial statements.

 Sales Recognition on Long-Term Contracts-We recognize sales for long-term contracts with performance obligations satisfied over time using either an input or output method.
 We recognize revenue over time as we perform on these contracts based on the continuous transfer of control to the customer.
 With control transferring over time, revenue is recognized based on the extent of progress towards completion of the performance obligation.
-We generally use the cost-to-cost input method of progress for our contracts because it best depicts the transfer of control to the customer that occurs as we incur costs.
-Under the cost-to-cost input method, the extent of progress towards completion is measured based on the proportion of costs incurred to date to the total estimated costs at completion of the performance obligation.
+We generally use measured based on the proportion of costs incurred to date to the total estimated costs at completion of the performance obligation.
 Due to the nature of the work required to be performed on many of our performance obligations, the estimation of total revenue and cost at completion requires judgment.
 Contract revenues are largely determined by negotiated contract prices and quantities, modified by our assumptions regarding contract options, change orders, incentive and award provisions associated with technical performance and price adjustment clauses (such as inflation or index-based clauses).
 Cost estimates are largely based on negotiated or estimated purchase contract terms, historical performance trends and other economic projections.
 Significant factors that influence these estimates include inflationary trends, technical and schedule risk, internal and subcontractor performance trends, business volume assumptions, asset utilization, and anticipated labor agreements.
 Revenue and cost estimates are regularly monitored and revised based on changes in circumstances.
-Impacts from changes in estimates of net sales and cost of sales are recognized on a cumulative catch-up basis, which recognizes in the current period the cumulative effect of the changes on current and prior periods based on a performance obligation's percentage of completion.
-Anticipated losses on long-term contracts are recognized when such losses become evident.
+Impacts from changes in estimates of net sales and cost of sales are recognized when such losses become evident.
 We maintain financial controls over the customer qualification, contract pricing and estimation processes to reduce the risk of contract losses.